OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/cpic.md

 ---
 title: cpic
-description: This is a documentation page for CPIC, a tool that displays companies per industry based on country and market cap.
+description: "This is a documentation page for CPIC, a tool that displays companies" per industry based on country and market cap.
 It allows users to adjust parameters such as the maximum number of industries to display and the minimum percentage to display an industry.